xoolive/traffic/docs/quickstart.rst

 It appears here that there has been a coordinated runway configuration change around 13:20Z in all Paris airports.
-This suggests we should plot how traffic organises in both configurations.
+This suggests we should plot how traffic organizes in both configurations.

 .. jupyter-execute::